What if you could make pizza in your kitchen that tasted as delicious as pizza cooked in a brick oven?

 This pizza stone is significantly thicker than most stones at 3/4 of an inch, which gives it more durability, versatility (use in the oven or on the grill), and enables it to produce more consistent results.

 If you are looking to buy your first stone, this one from Culinary Couture is a great option.
-It has over 200 mostly excellent reviews and is Prime eligible on Amazon.
+It has excellent reviews on Amazon.

 It’s Time to Make Some Pizza!